 - A. Apprentices will have the same hours of employment and be subject to the same conditions for overtime as the journeyworkers with whom they work.
-They shall work under the direct supervision of a journeyworker on all work normally performed by such journeyworkers. - B. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations. - C. Apprentices who have successfully completed one (1) year of training as an apprentice and completed a minimum of 80 hours of paid related instruction may work under the indirect supervision of a journey worker for commercial work.
-This means he/she must have immediate access to a journey worker via phone, pager, radio or other electronic means.
+They shall work under the supervision of a journeyworker electrician on all work normally performed by such journeyworker. - B. First year apprentices shall not work on or be exposed to live voltage circuits or systems. - C. All apprentices, when working on or near energized circuits, will follow all federal and state safety requirements. - D. Hours of employment shall not conflict with the hours specified for related instruction or with Federal or State regulations.